 Restaurant Tip: Memories of India, a restaurant near Kensington Gardens at 18 Gloucester Road, serves fantastic Indian food.
 It is popular, so make a reservation!

 Day 4: Harry Potter Studio Tour/Tower of London

 Ahh, the good stuff—the Harry Potter Warner Brothers Tour.
-Sorry, there is too much to report.
-I will write an entire post about all things Harry Potter, and I will add the link as soon as it is done!
+There was so much to report that I wrote a separate post about it.
+Please see: Which Harry Potter Experience?
+The United States or London?
 Suffice to say, you should partake of this fabulous studio tour if you are a Harry Potter fan.
 Don’t think about it.
 Just do it.

 At twilight, we made our way over to the Tower of London, which has at various times served as a castle, a treasury, and a prison.
 The Beefeaters, who are Tower of London guards (Yeoman Warders), led us on an entertaining and historical tour.
 The Beefeaters enjoy making fun of people from other countries, especially Americans.
 To be fair, the Beefeaters can’t help it if Americans give them an abundance of comic material to use.